Vince Williams (American football)

-Vincenzo Jerard Williams (born December 27, 1989) is an American former professional football linebacker.
-He was selected by the Pittsburgh Steelers in the sixth round of the 2013 NFL draft after his college career at Florida State and played his entire eight-year professional career with the Steelers.
+Vincenzo Jerard Williams (born December 27, 1989) is an American former professional football player who spent his entire career as a linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+He was selected by the Steelers in the sixth round of the 2013 NFL draft after playing college football for the Florida State Seminoles.

 Early life

 Williams played high school football for Ridge Community High School and was one of the state's top linebackers.
 He was teammates with Mike James.
 Williams was named Polk County Defensive Player of the Year as a junior and 3A second-team All-State honors as a senior.
 He amassed almost 300 tackles with 48 tackles for loss and 25 sacks over three varsity seasons.

 Regarded as a four-star recruit by Rivals.com, Williams was ranked as the No. 10 inside linebacker prospect in his class.
 He was also co-MVP of the Scout.com combine in Jacksonville.
 Highly recruited, Williams chose Florida State over Louisiana State, Ohio State, and Florida.